 Minimalist reporting

-Three reports have been issued to date.
-The first covered 31 May 2013 to 30 June 2017, the second covered 1 July 2017 to 30 June 2019 and the third covers 1 July 2019 to 30 June 2021.
+Four reports have been issued to date.
+The first covered 31 May 2013 to 30 June 2017, the second covered 1 July 2017 to 30 June 2019, the third covers 1 July 2019 to 30 June 2021, and the fourth covers 1 July 2021 to 30 June 2023.

 In Oregon lethal prescriptions have been written for conditions not usually considered terminal such as diabetes and anorexia.
 It is not clear whether this is the case in Vermont given the limited reporting.

-This is curious as Act 39 as passed does not include the provision in the bill as introduced requiring the “manner of death” following ingestion of a lethal substance to be falsely recorded as “natural”.
+This is curious as Act 39, as passed, does not include the provision in the bill as introduced requiring the “manner of death” following ingestion of a lethal substance to be falsely recorded as “natural”.

 No information is collected in Vermont on the reasons for requesting assisted suicide (apart from the underlying condition); on complications; on the substance prescribed; on the length of time from prescription to ingestion, from ingestion to unconsciousness, or from ingestion to death; or on the duration of the patient-doctor relationship.